 By Glenn Brunkow @Brunkow

 Glenn Brunkow is a farmer and Farm Bureau leader in Kansas.
-This column was originally published as a Kansas Farm Bureau Insights column.
+He’s also a member of the American Farm Bureau’s Grassroots Outreach (GO) Team.
+This column was originally published by Kansas Farm Bureau.